LiveHelperChat/doc/docs/theme/theme.md

 ## Custom content

 You can write custom HTML in these fields to be appended in various chat widget places.
+You can also use [start chat form settings](../chat/start-chat-form-settings.md#pre-chat) to write HTML above all fields.

 ### Custom html before start chat form fields, popup